Penske Power Australia’s Detroit team has announced Mark Hurst as its Master Technician for 2016.

 The competition comprises six diagnostic and maintenance assessments across the Detroit product range, including the identification of a suite of concealed engine defects.

-Bob Akers, National Technical Training Manager at Penske Power Systems, said he was proud of all finalists.
+Bob Akers, National Technical Training Manager at Penske Australia, said he was proud of all finalists.

-“Penske Power Systems is proud of its technical talent and we are pleased to recognise the hard work and dedication they have demonstrated to be the best in their field,” Mr Akers said.
+“Penske Australia is proud of its technical talent and we are pleased to recognise the hard work and dedication they have demonstrated to be the best in their field,” Mr Akers said.

 “Over the year they’ve ensured that hundreds and thousands of trucks across Australia run smoothly and safely by using their factory-backed knowhow, our state-of-the-art workshop technologies and diagnostics, and their mastery on the tools, to get the job done.”